Nacogdoches County reports 2 new cases of COVID-19

-NACOGDOCHES COUNTY, Texas — Nacogdoches County is reporting 2 new cases of COVID-19.
+NACOGDOCHES COUNTY, Texas — Nacogdoches County has reported 2 new cases of COVID-19.

-According to the Nacogdoches Emergency Management Office, the new cases bring the total to 252 in the county.
+According to officials, the new cases are a 40-49-year-old female from a previously reported household and a 70-79-year-old female.

 The CDC recommends the following to help protect yourself: